 Youth - We engage with Mckinney Vento Homeless Student Liaisons 2orking to support our students struggling with housing stability.
 The goal is to determine gaps/needs amongst students, support homeless students and exploring evidence-based support programs like Second Home.
 Second Home is a program offering housing, support, and resources for High School students experiencing homelessness.

-Portals - We support local direct support providers such as Coast Community Health's outreach staff, St. Timothy's Episcopal church, & Beyond Rejection Ministries, Brookings Harbor Community Helpers, Brookings Core Response and partners providing direct services to our unsheltered community members.
-The Curry Homeless Coalition has served over 420 clients and over 1650 visits to our former location and now our Mobile Outreach Bus.
+Portals - We support local direct support providers such as Coast Community Health's outreach staff, St. Timothy's Episcopal church, Beyond Rejection Ministries, Brookings Harbor Community Helpers, Brookings Core Response and partners providing direct services to our unsheltered community members.
+The Curry Homeless Coalition has served over 500 clients and over 1850 visits to our former location and now our Mobile Outreach Bus.
 We offer OHP enrollment, employment/career navigation, clothing vouchers, hot food, coffee, tents, tarps, hygiene products, one-on-one, client-centered planning.
 Days/Hours of outreach are: Tuesdays: 94191 3rd St. Gold Beach, 10-2; Wednesday, Curry County fairgounds, and Thursdays at ODHS (Department of Human Services, 5th Place, Gold Beach), 10-2.